 By eliminating time-lapses, on the one hand artists take responsibility for the lives of the past, connecting the ancient with present political and social concerns; on the other hand, they reconnect with emancipatory practices and explore self-representation through processes of memory transferring: the body becomes the scene where somatic experiences accomplished by other can be represented and assert one’s presence face of presumed absence.
 In fact, they slip into their characters’ skin: at various degrees, all the reported events are narrated by the authors in first person operating processes of historical embodiment.

 Moreover, these existences are often mixed with the intimate sphere of the artists and re-kneaded through the addition of fictitious elements giving life to a series of performances of the self where metamorphosis and transmutation processes are central.
-In fact, the historical characters are only simulacrum of the portrayed persons, allowing the artist’s body to transcend the conventional boundaries of verisimilitude, i.e. objective or literal likeness.
+In fact, the historical characters are only simulacrum of the portrayed persons, allowing the artist’s body to transcend the conventional boundaries of verisimilitude - i.e. objective or literal likeness - and give life to new persona.